vserova/book/pages/ch_datamod.md

 -   ***Parentize()*** - recursive update of parent Seq-entries

-<a name="ch-datamod.Bioseqset-A-Set-Of-S"></a>
+<a name="ch_datamod.Bioseqset_A_Set_Of_S"></a>

 #### Bioseq-set: A Set Of Seq-entry's

 A Bioseq-set contains a convenient collection of Seq-entry's.
-It can have descriptors and annotations just like a single Bioseq (see [Biological Sequences](#ch-datamod.-Biological-Sequences)).
+It can have descriptors and annotations just like a single Bioseq (see [Biological Sequences](#ch_datamod._Biological_Sequences)).
 It can have identifiers for the set, although these are less thoroughly controlled than Seq-ids at this time.
 Since the "heart" of a Bioseq-set is a collection of Seq-entry's, which themselves are either a Bioseq or a Bioseq-set, a Bioseq-set can recursively contain other sets.
 This recursive property makes for a very rich data structure, and a necessary one for biological sequence data, but presents new challenges for software to manipulate and display it.
 We will discuss some guidelines for building and using Bioseq-sets below, based on the NCBI experience to date.

 Some of the important methods for [CBioseq\_set](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCBioseq__set.html) are: